Your Cart Items

-Most of us start the day thinking about what to eat or drink first.
-Some people rush for tea or coffee, others grab biscuits, and a few skip breakfast altogether.
-But here’s the thing, whatever you put into your body on an empty stomach has the biggest impact on digestion, energy, and gut health.
+Most of us begin the day wondering what to eat or drink first.
+Some reach for tea or coffee, others grab biscuits, and a few skip breakfast entirely.
+But the choices you make on an empty stomach can have a big impact on digestion, energy, and overall gut comfort.

 Why Your Empty Stomach Choices Matter

-Those first 30-60 minutes of your morning set the tone for your metabolism, digestion, and even mood for the rest of the day.
+The first 30 to 60 minutes of your day set the tone for your metabolism, digestion, and even your mood.
+Choosing gentle, nourishing foods can make a meaningful difference.

 Foods Your Gut Will Love on an Empty Stomach